Cxloe

-Chloe Papandrea (born September 23, 1994), known professionally as Cxloe (stylized in all caps), is an Australian pop singer from Sydney, New South Wales.
+Chloe Papandrea (born 23 September 1994), known professionally as Cxloe (stylized in all caps), is an Australian singer-songwriter from Sydney, New South Wales.

 Cxloe's debut single "Tough Love" was released in 2017, and her debut extended play, Heavy, Pt.
 1, was released on 16 October 2020.
-Her musical style incorporates genres such as pop, electropop, and dark pop.
+Sonically, her music is generally pop, electropop, and dark pop.
 Cxloe currently resides in the Northern Beaches, New South Wales, with her fiancé Dan Lakajev.

+On 17 May 2024, Cxloe released her debut studio album Shiny New Thing.

 Career

 2014–2019: The X Factor and early singles

 Papandrea rose to prominence auditioning for the sixth season of The X Factor in 2014.
 She managed to reach the home visits stage, where she was eliminated.
 The following year, she auditioned for a second time, but only managed to reach the Chair Challenge this time round.

 She is best known for her breakout single "Show You", which was co-written and produced by Sam Farrar of Maroon 5.

 In 2019, she supported Maroon 5 on their Red Pill Blues Tour. and released the singles "I Can't Have Nice Things" and "Low Blow".